alexhofer/UmbracoConfigDocTypeExporter/README.md

 ### Pull Requests
 ---
-If you see this and want to add anything, fix a big, or make any changes feel free to make a pull request.
+If you see this and want to add anything, fix a bug, or make any changes feel free to make a pull request.
 Or create an issue and I can look into it.